OSGeo/PROJ-data/CONTRIBUTING.md

 already have an entry for the grid, sometimes with a slightly different name.
 The relevant file to look into is [grid_transformation.sql](https://github.com/OSGeo/PROJ/blob/master/data/sql/grid_transformation.sql).
 If the gris is not yet registered in the EPSG database, you are *strongly* encouraged to engage with EPSG to register it.
-This will make its addition to PROJ and its later maintainance much easier. http://www.epsg.org/EPSGDataset/Makechangerequest.aspx explains the procedure to follow to submit a change request to EPSG.
+This will make its addition to PROJ and its later maintenance much easier. http://www.epsg.org/EPSGDataset/Makechangerequest.aspx explains the procedure to follow to submit a change request to EPSG.